Additional

 Key files:

-src/renderer/components/BrowserWorkbenchView.tsx: renderer-owned webview, toolbar, fullscreen mode, screenshot annotation, follow-up composer, and visible cursor overlaysrc/electron/browser/browser-workbench-service.ts: main-process service that maps{ taskId, sessionId }to the renderer webviewwebContentsId, routes browser actions, captures screenshots, and emits cursor eventssrc/electron/agent/tools/browser-tools.ts: browser tool routing, visible-workbench preference, and Playwright fallback behaviorsrc/electron/preload.ts: Browser Workbench registration, status, screenshot, open-request, and cursor IPC bridgesrc/shared/types.ts: Browser Workbench IPC channel namessrc/renderer/App.tsx: sidebar/fullscreen workbench state and task integration
+src/renderer/components/BrowserWorkbenchView.tsx: renderer-owned webview, tab strip, toolbar, diagnostics drawer, snapshot overlay, fullscreen mode, screenshot annotation, follow-up composer, and visible cursor overlaysrc/electron/browser/browser-session-manager.ts: Browser V2 session registry, backend kind, CDP actions, accessibility snapshots, ref staleness, diagnostics, uploads, downloads, storage, emulation, and trace statesrc/electron/browser/browser-workbench-service.ts: main-process bridge that maps{ taskId, sessionId }to the renderer webviewwebContentsId, routes Browser V2 actions, captures screenshots, and emits cursor eventssrc/electron/agent/tools/browser-tools.ts: browser tool routing, visible-workbench preference, ref-aware actions, real-browser consent gates, and Playwright fallback behaviorsrc/electron/preload.ts: Browser Workbench registration, status, screenshot, open-request, and cursor IPC bridgesrc/shared/types.ts: Browser Workbench IPC channel namessrc/renderer/App.tsx: sidebar/fullscreen workbench state and task integration

 Verification